-With this confinement, It's been a while since you've seen a padel court.
-So that you don't forget everything, we come back to all the dimensions related to padel.
+With this confinement, it has been a while since you last saw a padel.
+So that you do not forget everything, we come back to all the dimensions related to padel.

-A padel court made 20m long by 10 meters wide, the famous “veinte por diez”, dear to Spanish speakers, or the Twenty By Ten, for English speakers (and Michaël Kuzaj 😉 ).
+A land of padel have 20m long by 10 meters wide, the famous “veinte por diez”, dear to Spanish speakers, or the Twenty By Ten, for English speakers (and Michaël Kuzaj 😉 ).
 So what makes a track have a 200m² area (we know you can count but we just wanted to clarify).
 The service line is located at 6,95 meters from the net, and it exceeds by 20cm the intersection with the central line.
 The thickness of the lines is 5cm.

 The net must do 10 meters long.
 88 centimeters high at its center, and up to 92 centimeters high at the sides with a tolerance of 0,5%.
 The posts which hold it must not exceed 1,05 meters.
 The diameter of the cable stretching the net must not exceed 1cm and its clamping mechanism must not constitute a risk for users.
 The strip of the net must measure between 5cm and 6,3cm.
 It can be covered with a additional advertising tape not exceeding 9cm.

 La height of back walls or panes must be 3 meters, and this surface is surmounted by a grid one meter high.
 On the sides two possibilities: 4 meters high all along, or 4 meters at the ends and 3 meters in the center.
 There is also a possibility of extending the wall on the sides, as on the WPT, in order to avoid smashes which touch the glass of the bottom then the grid on the side.